Optimizing ArgoCD performance in HA configurations

 argocd.app_controller.process.cpu.seconds.count

 This metric indicates the CPU time consumed by the Application Controller.
-If multiple Application Controllers are used, the average value is taken to monitor performance.
+If multiple Application Controllers are used, the average value is used to monitor performance.
 Kubernetes Pod CPU metrics can also be used instead.

 RepoServer